dancer1325/go-ethereum/docs/tools/clef/introduction.md

 `make clef`

-Once built, Clef must be initialized.
-This includes storing some data, some of which is sensitive (such as passwords, account data, signing rules etc).
-Initializing Clef takes that data and encrypts it using a user-defined password.
+Once built, Clef must be initialized
+* This includes storing some data, some of which is sensitive (such as passwords, account data, signing rules etc)
+* Initializing Clef takes that data and encrypts it using a user-defined password.

 `clef init`